Hello, nice to meet you! ;)

 Thanks for your awesome advice glanvillebaby!
 I order from Sephora.com fairly often, and I love the tons of samples they always send – it’s the only store I would rather order online than buy in-store.

 I think I have a sample of a Caudalie product from one of my last orders – I will definitely have to give it a shot.

-I am going to have to try the ROC retinol cream – can I get it at the drugstore, or do I have to go to Sephora?posted almost 2 years ago
+I am going to have to try the ROC retinol cream – can I get it at the drugstore, or do I have to go to Sephora?posted about 5 years ago